 The employer can offer the employee a job identical to their current job or a job with similar skills.
 The job must have similar pay, conditions and skill requirements.

-Any refusal is looked at from each individual employee's view.
-Some employees may accept the offer others for their own personal reasons may not.
+Any refusal is looked at from each employee's view.
+Some employees may accept the offer others for their personal reasons may not.
 For example, the new job may require more travelling for some employees than their current job, but less for others.

-An employer may claim that a dismissal is because of reorganisation, in order to avoid making a redundancy payment.
+An employer may claim that a dismissal is because of reorganisation, to avoid making a redundancy payment.
 An employer can legitimately dismiss an employee if he or she will not accept a change in terms and conditions resulting from a reorganisation if the employer can show such changes are necessary to the continued management and efficiency of the business, and the employee's refusal to "fit in" justifies the dismissal.